8 days in Da Nang & Phu Quoc Island Itinerary

 City of Bridges

 New Delhi, India to Da Nang is an approximately 8-hour flight.
 You can also fly; or drive.
-The time zone difference moving from India Standard Time to Indochina Time is 1.5 hours.
-Expect a bit warmer weather when traveling from New Delhi in January: highs in Da Nang hover around 29°C, while lows dip to 22°C. Finish your sightseeing early on the 19th (Thu) so you can fly to Duong To.
+The time zone changes from India Standard Time (IST) to Indochina Time (ICT), which is usually a 1.5 hour difference.
+Expect a bit warmer weather when traveling from New Delhi in January: highs in Da Nang hover around 29°C, while lows dip to 22°C. Finish up your sightseeing early on the 19th (Thu) so you can catch the flight to Duong To.

 Side Trip